Ctenophora: Ecological impacts

-Most species are hermaphrodites, and juveniles of at least some species are capable of reproduction before reaching the adult size and shape.
-This combination of hermaphroditism and early reproduction enables small populations to grow at an explosive rate.

 Ctenophores may balance marine ecosystems by preventing an over-abundance of copepods from eating all the phytoplankton (planktonic plants), which are the dominant marine producers of organic matter from non-organic ingredients.

 On the other hand, in the late 1980s the Western Atlantic ctenophore Mnemiopsis leidyi was accidentally introduced into the Black Sea and Sea of Azov via the ballast tanks of ships, and has been blamed for causing sharp drops in fish catches by eating both fish larvae and small crustaceans that would otherwise feed the adult fish.
 Mnemiopsis is well equipped to invade new territories (although this was not predicted until after it so successfully colonized the Black Sea), as it can breed very rapidly and tolerate a wide range of water temperatures and salinities.
 The impact was increased by chronic overfishing, and by eutrophication that gave the entire ecosystem a short-term boost, causing the Mnemiopsis population to increase even faster than normal – and above all by the absence of efficient predators on these introduced ctenophores.
 Mnemiopsis populations in those areas were eventually brought under control by the accidental introduction of the Mnemiopsis-eating North American ctenophore Beroe ovata, and by a cooling of the local climate from 1991 to 1993, which significantly slowed the animal's metabolism.
 However the abundance of plankton in the area seems unlikely to be restored to pre-Mnemiopsis levels.

 In the late 1990s Mnemiopsis appeared in the Caspian Sea.
 Beroe ovata arrived shortly after, and is expected to reduce but not eliminate the impact of Mnemiopsis there.
 Mnemiopsis also reached the eastern Mediterranean in the late 1990s and now appears to be thriving in the North Sea and Baltic Sea.